Sports & RECREATION

 Residents have also enjoyed watching young people from town compete at the Olympics and other tournaments or go on to professional athletic careers

 After the Civil War, the public was reportedly “running wild” over the game of baseball.
 “The youngest boy hardly able to handle a bat, up to full-grown men, are all full of this one idea….
-The community has baseball on the brain.
+The community has base ball on the brain and are joining clubs in every town and village almost….
 Many serious results are likely to ensue from playing this game,” including injuries and the moral effect of betting.1

-The Mystic Ball Club was organized and played frequent games with teams from other towns on Bacon Field near the corner of Church and Bacon Streets (through which Stratford Road now runs).
-Bacon Field remained the arena for outdoor sports until the development of Manchester Field in the 1890s (pictured helow).
+The ball clubs played frequent games with teams from other towns on Bacon Field near the corner of Church and Bacon Streets (through which Stratford Road now runs).
+Bacon Field remained the arena for outdoor sports from 1874 until the development of Manchester Field in the 1890s (pictured below).
 As the Town laid out more fields, baseball spread to them, also.
 When Leonard Field opened in 1921, it had a baseball diamond.
 From the 20th century into the 21st, baseball has also been played at McDonald Field, which opened in 1925, Ginn Field, laid out in 1938, Mullen Playground, and the West Side Field, as well as school playgrounds.

 In the early 20th century, summer baseball was possibly the most popular sport.
 Town teams played one another and teams from other towns, even advertising in the Boston papers that they were looking for games.
 Teams were formed by neighborhoods, by businesses, and by organizations.
 During the Great Depression, one popular team playing during the summers took on the name, the Millionaires.